funnypolynomial/Chromaduino/README.md

       ATMEGA328P pins PB0-4 & PD3,4 connect to M54564FP pins IN1-8.
 M54564FP pins OUT1-8 connect to LED pins VCC0-7
   * an EXTERNAL master Arduino device driving the LED colours via I2C/Wire (address 0x70)

-This code is based on the "Colorduino" library/demo (https://www.itead.cc/blog/colorduino-schematic-and-demo-code) but simplified/clarified and with the addition of a simple I2C master/slave protocol.
+This code is based on the "Colorduino" library/demo (https://www.itead.cc/blog/colorduino-schematic-and-demo-code) but simplified/clarified and with the addition of a simple I2C Controller/Peripheral protocol.

-Commands are a 1-byte transmission from the Master to the Chromaduino (Slave, address 0x70).
+Commands are a 1-byte transmission from the Controller to the Chromaduino (Peripheral, address 0x70).
 Data is a 3-byte transmission.
 The Chromaduino has two RGB channel buffers of 3x8x8 bytes.
 One buffer (READ) is being read from to drive the LED display.
-The other buffer (WRITE) is being written to by the Master.\
+The other buffer (WRITE) is being written to by the Controller.\
 There is a third buffer, FAST, which is 12 bytes long (see command 0x11)